Stadio Nicola Ceravolo: Early years (1919–1970)

-In the '20 the ever growing interest for sports, particularly for football, determines the adaptation of the structure to the new needs of the citizens, so in October 1924, after about seven months of work, the new sports field, which takes the name of "Divisional Stadium", is presented with a sumptuous inauguration.
+In the 1920s, the ever-growing interest for sports, particularly for football, determined the adaptation of the structure to the new needs of the citizens.
+In October 1924, after about seven months of work, the new sports field, named the "Divisional Stadium", was presented with a successful inauguration.
 Owned by the 21st Division of the Military Division.

-For the new opportunity, it happened here the"III Congresso Sportivo Calabrese" which ended with the representation of hundreds of athletes divided into various sports disciplines.
+Soon after III Congresso Sportivo Calabrese happened here, which ended with the representation of hundreds of athletes divided into various sports disciplines.

-For what regards football it was founded a special tournament called "Cup city of Catanzaro and Cosenza", in which three groups took part: Fortitudo Cosenza, the Audace of Catanzaro and the Nuovo Reggio Football Club.
+A special football tournament was held, called Cup city of Catanzaro and Cosenza, in which three groups took part: Fortitudo Cosenza, the Audace of Catanzaro and the Nuovo Reggio Football Club.
 It was the Reggina team that won the trophy by beating the Audace in the final by 3–0.